Witiko/scm-at-arqmath3/paper/presentation.md

 :   To properly represent the different frequency distributions of text and
     math tokens, we used separate soft vector space models for text and math.
-    The final score of an answer is determined by linear interpolation of the scores assigned by the two soft vector space models:
+    The final score of an answer is determined by linear interpolation of the scores assigned by the two soft vector space models.
+(The coefficient β that you can see in the slide corresponds to the coefficient α in the system of the MathDowsers team.)

 To represent a question in the soft vector space model, we used the tokens in the title and body text of the question.
 To represent an answer, we used the